Get

 Not all GPS fences perform the same.

-Small shifts in boundary location, known as GPS drift, are normal in satellite systems, and this can worsen under tree coverage or in difficult terrain.
+Small shifts in boundary location, known as GPS drift, are normal in satellite systems and can worsen under tree cover or in difficult terrain.
 Importantly, higher-end systems are engineered specifically to reduce that drift and deliver more consistent containment.

 divider dog paws 3 oct 2024